tizzo/fetcher/docs/creating-a-site.md

 Fetcher creates a "working directory" with a specific layout for its uses.
 That directory is laid out as follows:

-  - public_files - The Drupal pubic files directory which will be symlinked to `sites/default/files` by default.
+  - public_files - The Drupal public files directory which will be symlinked to `sites/default/files` by default.
 Generally group writable and group owned by the webserver.
   - private_files - (Optional) A private file directory to be used by drupal.
 Generally group writable and group owned by the webserver.
   - logs - A folder for logs with files created for `mail.log`, `access.log` and `watchdog.log`.
 Logs used in development, not recommended for production.
   - code - A folder containing the actual checkout from the VCS repository.